Systems: Real-Time Operating Systems for ARM Cortex-M

 Lecture slides available

 This book is the third in a series of three books that teach the fundamentals of embedded systems as applied to the ARM Cortex-M family of microcontrollers.
 This third volume is primarily written for senior undergraduate or first-year graduate electrical and computer engineering students.
 It could also be used for professionals wishing to design or deploy a real-time operating system onto an ARM platform.
 The first book Embedded Systems: Introduction to ARM Cortex-M Microcontrollers is an introduction to computers and interfacing focusing on assembly language and C programming.
 The second book Embedded Systems: Real-Time Interfacing to ARM Cortex-M Microcontrollers focuses on interfacing and the design of embedded systems.
-This third book is an advanced book focusing on operating systems, high-speed interfacing, control systems, and robotics.
+There are also MSP432 versions of the first two volumes.
+This third book is an advanced book focusing on operating systems, high-speed interfacing, control systems, Bluetooth, and robotics.